Generic Name: glyburide and metformin hydrochloride

 Clinical Studies Experience

-In double-blind clinical trials involving Glucovance as initial therapy or as second-line therapy, a total of 642 patients received Glucovance, 312 received metformin therapy, 324 received glyburide therapy, and 161 received placebo.
-The percent of patients reporting events and types of adverse events reported in clinical trials of Glucovance (all strengths) as initial therapy and second-line therapy are listed in Table 1.
+In double-blind clinical studies with Glucovance as initial therapy or as second-line therapy of 20 and 14 weeks, respectively (see section 14), a total of 642 patients received Glucovance, 312 received metformin HCl, 324 received glyburide, and 161 received placebo.
+Adverse reactions are listed in Table 1.

 |Number (%) of Patients|

-In controlled clinical trials of Glucovance there were no hypoglycemic episodes requiring medical intervention and/or pharmacologic therapy; all events were managed by the patients.
-The incidence of reported symptoms of hypoglycemia (such as dizziness, shakiness, sweating, and hunger), in the initial therapy trial of Glucovance are summarized in Table 2.
-The frequency of hypoglycemic symptoms in patients treated with Glucovance 1.25 mg/250 mg was highest in patients with a baseline HbA1c <7%, lower in those with a baseline HbA1c of between 7% and 8%, and was comparable to placebo and metformin in those with a baseline HbA1c >8%.
+The incidence of reported symptoms of hypoglycemia (such as dizziness, shakiness, sweating, and hunger), in the initial therapy study of Glucovance are summarized in Table 2.
 For patients with a baseline HbA1c between 8% and 11% treated with Glucovance 2.5 mg/500 mg as initial therapy, the frequency of hypoglycemic symptoms was 30% to 35%.
 As second-line therapy in patients inadequately controlled on sulfonylurea alone, approximately 6.8% of all patients treated with Glucovance experienced hypoglycemic symptoms.

-The incidence of gastrointestinal (GI) side effects (diarrhea, nausea/vomiting, and abdominal pain) in the Glucovance initial therapy trial are summarized in Table 2.
-Across all Glucovance trials, GI symptoms were the most common adverse events with Glucovance and were more frequent at higher dose levels.
-In controlled trials, <2% of patients discontinued Glucovance therapy due to GI adverse events.
+The incidence of gastrointestinal (GI) side effects (diarrhea, nausea/vomiting, and abdominal pain) in the Glucovance initial therapy study are summarized in Table 2.
+Across all Glucovance studies, GI symptoms were the most common adverse events with Glucovance and were more frequent at higher dose levels.
+In controlled studies, <2% of patients discontinued Glucovance therapy due to GI adverse events.

 2.5 mg/500 mg